Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver Hot Chocolate Festival

 Elsewhere in Metro Vancouver

 • Caffe Artigiano – a coffee and pastry shop at both 4010 Main Street in Vancouver and 3154 Highland Boulevard in North Vancouver.
-Its 2025 hot chocolate drinks included hazelnut and orange flavours, each with a different treat.
+During the festival in 2026 it features hot chocolate flavours inspired by hazelnut and orange.

 • Chez Christophe – at 4717 Hastings Street in Burnaby and 1558 Johnston Road in White Rock.
-In 2025 it served a fruity and spicy hot chocolate (January 18th to 31st) as well as a campfire-themed hot chocolate (February 1st to 12th).
+In 2026 the chocolatier is pouring two rotating drinks.
+A fruity hot chocolate available in the first half, followed by a campfire-inspired hot chocolate in early February.

 • Glenburn Soda Fountain & Confectionary – at 4090 Hastings Street in Burnaby.
-In 2025 there were four different drinks, including a smoky dark hot chocolate and an espresso-infused white hot chocolate.
+During the 2026 Hot Chocolate Festival, it offers four rotating hot chocolates, including a smoky dark hot chocolate and an espresso-infused white hot chocolate.

 • Thomas Haas – a chocolate and pastry shop with locations at 2539 West Broadway in Vancouver and at 128-988 Harbourside Drive in North Vancouver.
-2025 offerings were a milk hot chocolate with almond and croissant (January 18th to 31st), plus a dark hot chocolate with corn marshmallow (February 1st to 13th).
+2026 offerings include a maple-flavoured hot chocolate and an apple-flavoured one.

 Dine Out Vancouver Festival Restaurants